Crime contagion model: Criticisms

-Criticism that researchers might expect is, events that occurred close together might have similar M.O (Modus operandi) even if they were committed by unrelated offenders.
+Criticism that researchers might expect is, events that occurred close together might have similar MO (modus operandi) even if they were committed by unrelated offenders.
 Another controversy that the contagion model has is that mandatory reporting tends to draw criticism due to the nature that they do little more than to encourage reporting.
 Even if the law states an individual has to report a crime most do not due to conflict of interests or uncaring of the situation.
 Hot spots is one of the few strategies used by officers to determine where clusters of crime may occur.
 Crime hotspots are a good indicator for repeat victimization as well as near repeats.
 Although the issue of hot spots is that they are meso-level explanations and do not provide sufficient explanations to predict crime.
 Hotspots only measure a medium number of people, therefore it is faulty in some sense due to the limited number of population and amount of research. it does not measure the whole environment on a macro level.
-Studies show that crime, rather than being random crime tends to happen in a cluster space.
+Studies show that crime, rather than being random crime, tends to happen in a cluster space.
 This evidence is also expected by the criminal spin theory, which phenomenologically explains an acceleration of criminality within a local area.